 How to stop seeking validation STEP #2: Stop expecting them to “get it,” and acknowledge the pure GOLD that’s right in front of you.

-Understand that if your partner is failing to validate your pain, respect your boundaries and “get” how they hurt you, you’re dealing with someone who is empathetically bankrupt and most likely, a narcissist.
+Understand that if your partner is failing to validate your pain, respect your boundaries, and understand how they hurt you, you’re dealing with someone who is empathetically bankrupt and most likely, a narcissist.
 And there’s nothing you can do about that because they had this emotional handicap before you came into the picture.

 If you claim to feel so powerless after the breakup that you need validation from your ex, it gets to a point where you need to ask yourself, “why do I feel as though I’m THAT POWERFUL, that the moment someone leaves my presence, they resurrect from the emotional dead and become a connected, respectful and empathetic individual?”Instead of imposing further self-blame for not being able to get a cat to bark, look at the PURE GOLD that’s right in front of you: this person is giving you the ultimate gift.
-They are showing you who they are, who they’ve always been, who they’ll always be, and the filth that they are actually capable of.
-Look, listen, and ACT.
-You can’t get someone to see in themselves what they have no problem refusing to see but you CAN do so for yourself.
+They are showing you who they are.

 How to stop seeking validation STEP #3: Know what you DON’T need.